 – Requires inpatient hospital or nursing care

-Assisted living / memory care residences can transfer or evict someone whose care needs cannot be met there, or who fails to pay for services in their admission agreement.
+Memory care residences can evict someone whose care needs cannot be met there, or who fails to pay for services in their admission agreement.

-One-person apartments or living units must be at least 120 square feet, and a two-person room must be at least 200 square feet.
-Two is the maximum number of people allowed in one living unit, if they request to live together.
-There must be one toilet for every four residents, and a shower or bath per every 10.
+One-person living units must be at least 120 square feet, and a two-person room must be at least 200 square feet.
+Two is the maximum number of people allowed in a room is two.
+There must be one toilet for every four residents and a shower or bath for every 10.

 There are no minimum staffing ratios in Utah.
 In memory care, at least one person with dementia-specific training must be on-duty at all times.
-Administrators must be at least 21 years old, have adequate education and training, and clear a background check.
-All staff must complete an orientation upon hiring that includes:
+Administrators must be at least 21 years old, have adequate training and clear a background check.
+All staff must complete an orientation that includes:

 – Job descriptions